paulo-herrera/PyEVTK/README.md

 I will continue releasing this package as open source, so it is free to be used in any kind of project.
 I will also continue providing support for simple questions and making incremental improvements as time allows.
-However, I also  provide contract based support for commercial or research projects interested in this package and/or I am open to discuss possible commercial licensing.

 For further details, please contact me to: paulo.herrera.eirl@gmail.com.